maxilevi/raytracer/README.md

 # raytracer

-wip raytracer written from scratch in C++. the program processes a defined scene then rasterizes it and outputs a `.tga` file. future versions will use CUDA.
+wip raytracer written from scratch in C++. the program processes a defined scene then rasterizes it and outputs a `.tga` file. future versions will use SSE.

 # eye-candy